 Automotive.
 Pexels Image.

-This article presents Jaguar Land Rover (JLR)’s global wholesale and sales by segment.
+This article presents Jaguar Land Rover (JLR)’s global wholesale volume and wholesale volume by segment.
 JLR is known for its two iconic brands: Jaguar and Land Rover.

 For your information, Jaguar Land Rover is a British multinational automotive company specializing in the design, development, manufacture, and sale of luxury vehicles.